muten84/appify/README.md

 ExampleApp myApp = GWT.create(ExampleApp.class);
 ```

-GWT.create starts the magic....your app interface will be processed and b the appify framework and it will generate the interface realization.
+GWT.create starts the magic: your annotated WebApp interface will be processed and the appify framework will generate the interface realization.
 The generated webapp results in a kind of skeleton of your app.
 All your app features will be injected in order to the declared webapp annotations.
 In this first example we have declared a webapp with no particular features but we can develop a simple app by adding to our project the views and the controllers.
 If you want to add some others features to your app you can annotate your webapp interface with others non-manadatory annotations such as Geolocation, Storage, Offline,  etc. See at appify annotations for all features you can enable in your app.
 Once you get a reference to the skeleton app, you can start it:

 ``` java